nezlobnaya/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.
+    1.Express is a web application framework that sits on top of the Node.js. it's like React for the backend 2.It adds extra functionality (routing, middleware support)

-- [ ] Describe Middleware?
+- [x] Describe Middleware?
+    Middleware provide a way to extend the features provided by Express.
+It modifies the req and res objects with relevant information.
+There are different types of middleware: built-in, third-party, error handling and custom

-- [ ] Describe a Resource?
+- [x] Describe a Resource?
+    A resource is the target of a HTTP request and is identified by a url

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?
+    2xx status code

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?
+    Using express routers.
+Achieved by setting up separate routers for different resources, which each have their own routing and middleware.

 ## Minimum Viable Product